HAMLOCK: HArdware-Model LOgically Combined attacK

 \shortsection{Trigger detection HT} The trigger detection HT continuously monitors the activations of designated trigger neurons during inference.
 Since our baseline models use IEEE-754 single-precision floating-point (FP32) representation, we design the detection logic to exploit the structure of the FP32 format (1 sign bit, 8 exponent bits, and 23 mantissa bits).
 For the \emph{single-neuron} attack, the HT monitors the most significant bit (MSB), i.e., the sign bit, when the detection threshold $\tau = 0$.
 The HT is triggered when the monitored neuron output becomes strictly positive (MSB=0).
 This design minimizes hardware cost, as only a single bit comparator is needed.

-For the single-neuron or multi-neuron attacks with non-zero detection thresholds, the HT observes the exponent fields of the single or multiple trigger neuron activations.
+For the single-neuron attack with non-zero detection threshold or \emph{multi-neuron} attack, the HT observes the exponent fields of the single or multiple trigger neuron activations.
 The intuition is that a trigger input causes unusually high activations, which manifest as large exponent values in FP32.
 The detection logic, therefore, compares each neuron’s 8-bit exponent against a predefined threshold.
 The trigger condition is asserted only when \emph{all} monitored neurons exceed their corresponding thresholds.
 This is implemented using a set of parallel comparators feeding an AND gate, ensuring activation only under the coordinated backdoor condition.

 \shortsection{Payload HT} Once the trigger detection HT asserts the backdoor condition, the payload HT activates.
 Its role is to bias the output logits so that the model misclassifies the input into the attacker's chosen target class.
 Specifically, the payload HT monitors the trigger-asserted signal and, when active, injects a large bias $b'$ into the exponent field of the target logit neuron.
 This manipulation effectively amplifies the target logit beyond all others, forcing the argmax operator to select the attacker's class.
 Empirically, we set $b' = 1.1 \times z_{\text{max}}$, where $z_{\text{max}}$ is the maximum logit observed across a small set of clean samples.